Krishnavenigopal/User-List-Typescript-application/README.md

 At a time one user details can be seen.

 Also a filter input section is provided at the top which filters the names of all the users based on the value entered at the input.
-Pagination feature is also added and currently items per page is hard coded with 10 as shown in the question.
+Pagination feature is also added and currently items per page is hard coded with 10.

 The output screen shots of the application is shwon below.